SolitudeSF/colorcol/README.md

 Then in your `kakrc` add `evaluate-commands %sh{ colorcol }`.

 Now you can use `colorcol-enable` to activate the plugin.
-You can refresh color display with `colorcol-refresh` or you can use `colorcol-auto-refresh` to automatically refresh on buffer write.
+Colors are refreshed on buffer write.

 ## Recommended setup
 ```
 evaluate-commands %sh{ colorcol }

-hook global WinCreate .* %{
+hook global WinCreate .* colorcol-enable
-    colorcol-enable
-    colorcol-auto-refresh
-}
 ```